 In the post-NAFTA era, Canada and Mexico face dramatic and irreversible changes from the Bush revolution in foreign public policy, the rising economic power of China and India, new concerns about border ...

 Canada and the Middle East: In Theory and Practice provides a unique perspective on one of the world’s most geopolitically important regions.
-From the perspective of Canada’s diplomats, academics, and for ...
+From the perspective of Canada’s diplomats, academics, ...

 Can good governance be exported?
 International development assistance is more frequently being applied to strengthening governance in developing countries, and in Exporting Good Governance: Temptations ...